Skip to content

 How Windows Makes Start and Search Smarter

-Windows Start and Search work by learning which apps you use most often to help you find things faster.
+Windows Start and Search get smarter by learning which apps you use most.
+This helps you find what you need faster by showing your most used apps first.

 For instance, if you’re a designer who frequently uses Adobe Photoshop, Illustrator, and After Effects, Windows will likely prioritize these apps on your Start menu and at the top of your search results.
 If you use a tool for a short project and then move on, Windows will eventually stop suggesting it as often.